Prayer and Prophecy

 We love all generations and this is no different with the children, they are an integral part of what we do at Hope.
 Our vision for the youth and children of Hope Community Church is very simple; to see the hearts and lives of all touched and transformed by Jesus, and filled with the Holy Spirit, so that they can step closer to God.

 “But you, dear friends, build yourselves up in your most holy faith and pray in the Holy Spirit.” – Jude v.20

 Women Together began in Autumn 2011 with a vision to provide fellowship and support for women in the church, and their friends, who are at home during the week, either alone or with pre-school children.

-Getting together regularly has developed friendship and understanding of each other’s circumstances and needs and impetus to grow closer to Jesus by sharing testimony and applying His word to our lives.
+Getting together regularly has developed friendship, and understanding of each other’s circumstances and needs.
+This provides impetus to grow closer to Jesus by sharing testimony and applying His word to our lives.

 “Therefore encourage one another and build each other up, just as in fact you are doing.”
 1 Thessalonians ch.5 v.11

 for further details and to check future dates and venues.